 Finding appropriate and affordable car insurance is an important consideration for any car buyer.
-With the EV market still developing, this is is a particular issue for prospective EV buyers who may have concerns as to where they can find electric car insurance and whether there are differences to insuring an EV as compared to a conventional diesel or petrol model.
+With the electric vehicle (EV) market still developing, this is a particular issue for prospective EV buyers who may have concerns about where they can find electric car insurance and whether there are differences between insuring an EV and a conventional diesel or petrol model.

 Manufacturers also often provide insurance packages as an option to customers, so finding EV insurance is now far easier than it used to be when the plug-in car market was first emerging.